satwikkansal/wtfpython/README.md

 **Note:** If you're not able to reproduce this, try running the file [mixed_tabs_and_spaces.py](/mixed_tabs_and_spaces.py) via the shell.

-##### Explaination
+#### Explanation

-* **Don't mix tabs and spaces!** The character just preceding return is a "tab" and the code is indented by multiple of "4 spaces" elsewhere in the example.
+* **Don't mix tabs and spaces!** The character just preceding return is a "tab",  and the code is indented by multiple of "4 spaces" elsewhere in the example.
 * This is how Python handles tabs:
   > First, tabs are replaced (from left to right) by one to eight spaces such that the total number of characters up to and including the replacement is a multiple of eight <...>
-* So the "tab" at the last line of `square` function is replace with 8 spaces and it gets into the loop.
+* So the "tab" at the last line of `square` function is replaced with eight spaces, and it gets into the loop.
 * Python 3 is nice enough to automatically throw an error for such cases.
     **Output (Python 3.x):**
     ```py